sendoso/rubocop-sendoso/README.md

 > * v1.0.0

 Sendoso uses [semantic versioning](https://semver.org/) to version gems (`<major>.<minor>.<patch>`).
-The rule of them for incrementing versions is as follows:
+The rule of thumb for incrementing versions is as follows:

 | Version Bump | Description |
 | ---- | ---- |